Skip to main content

 Home

-• which files need attention;
+• pending files that need attention;

-The most useful actions are:
+Common actions are:

 • open mounted folder;